 - If you rent out your home or are a landlord – Renting out a home is considered work (i.e. the income you generate is taxable) so spending money on a rental property can often count as a business expense.

 - If you work from home – The amount deducted is calculated by determining what percentage of your house (in square footage) is used for work.
 Certain conditions must apply here and your workstation often has to be in a condensed, specified area of your home.

 Learn More About Home and Auto Insurance Benefits with SelectQuote

-Whether it’s auto insurance discounts, home insurance discounts, or additional benefits such as tax deductions, we can help you navigate the complexity of insurance and answer any questions you may have.
+Our licensed insurance agents are here to help you protect your family and your investments, saving you time and money along the way.
+We streamline the insurance shopping process by searching dozens of the most trusted home and auto insurance carriers in minutes, providing you with unbiased quotes to best meet your needs.
+Whether it’s auto insurance discounts, home insurance discounts or additional benefits such as tax deductions, we can help you navigate the complexity of insurance and answer any questions you may have.
 Let us help ensure you have the right coverage for you.